On redefining change for yourself

 I learned that in a moment where change is inevitable and you are forced willingly or unwillingly into a new world, you still retain the ability to guide yourself through this change and ultimately what direction you come out of on the other side.

 Let's say that you're entering a new world through a significant change.
 For example, you finally landed your dream job.
 You're experiencing a wide range of emotions.
 You're excited, although a bit nervous, but ultimately happy and relieved.
 You view these as good changes.
 Yay.
 Great.
 You're done!
 Sounds simple enough, right?

 I don't think you need or want much guidance when changes are beneficial.
 But what happens when change takes a turn for the worse?
 You lose your job.
 You break up with your partner.
 You lose a loved one.
 How do you navigate these horrible, painful changes and come out of the other side better than when you entered it?
 This was when I learned how to navigate through changes I did not welcome or anticipate.

-When I was seventeen, I lost my best friend in the summer before my senior year of high school.
-Danielle - the person I was the closest to.
+When I was seventeen, I lost my best friend the summer before my senior year of high school.
+Danielle—the person I was the closest to.
 The person I shared all of my thoughts, fears, goals, hopes, and dreams with.
-We met in a 9th grade social studies class.
-Instantaneously, we had a connection.
+We met in a 9th grade social studies class and had an instant connection.
 As our friendship blossomed, Danielle always referred to us as being "on the same wavelength."
 We passed notes to each other and talked on the phone for hours.
 In a way, it was sort of romantic, but I'm not sure I can call it that since we never dated.
 It's complicated to characterize a meaningful relationship with someone when you're 14.
 Regardless of whatever label I apply, I never experienced a more meaningful connection with another person.

 However, in an instant, she was gone.